acemod/ACE3/docs/wiki/feature/overheating.md

 ## 1. Overview

 ### 1.1 Weapon Jamming
 Adds a probability to jam a weapon when firing.
-Jams can be cleared by reloading or by using the clear jam-key.
+Jams can be cleared by reloading, using the clear jam-key, or using the self interaction menu.

 ### 1.2 Temperature simulation
 Introduces weapon temperature simulation depending on weapon and bullet mass.
-Hot weapons are more prone to jamming.
+Hot weapons are more prone to jamming and will have an increase in their cyclic rate of fire.
 Depending on weapon type the accuracy and in extreme cases the muzzle velocity might be reduced on high temperatures.
 Adds smoke puff and heat refraction effects to indicate this.

+### 1.3 Cookoff
+Hot weapons can also cause chambered ammunition to spontaneously ignite.
+The higher the temperature of the gun the sooner a cookoff can happen.
+Open bolt weapons (most machineguns) cannot cookoff unless jammed.
+Jammed weapons will not cookoff unless the jam is a failure to fire.

-### 1.3 Spare barrels
+### 1.4 Spare barrels
 Adds the ability to changes barrels on machine guns to compensate for those effects.
+Changing the barrel can also unjam the gun.

 ## 2. Usage